botman/docs/installation.md

 <a id="basic-usage-without-botman-studio"></a>
 ## Basic Usage without BotMan Studio

-This code shows you the very basics of how you can use BotMan as a standalone composer dependency.
+This code shows you the very basics of using BotMan as a standalone composer dependency.
 Make sure to place this code in a file that is accessible through the web - like a controller class.

 ```php